Vostochny Cosmodrome: Economic aspects

 Development of the Vostochny Cosmodrome is expected to have a positive impact on the economy of the relatively poorly developed Russian Far East.
 The Russian government has a strategic policy to bring high-tech companies into the Far East region, and several enterprises involved in human space flight are expected to move their activities there when the new cosmodrome is completed.
 Development of the new site is also expected to dramatically increase employment in the towns of Tsiolkovsky, Shimanovsk, Svobodny and others.
-According to a 2009 estimate, the construction will cost 400 billion rubles (US$13.5 billion).
 Along with the launch pads and processing facilities, an airport and a satellite city will be constructed.
 The city will be designed to accommodate 35,000 people as well as tourists.
 It will contain a full supporting infrastructure with schools, kindergartens and clinics.
 Architect Dmitry Pshenichnikov has stated that the city is to become a "one-of-its-kind scientific and tourist space town with a unique design and a beautiful landscape".
-When completed, the cosmodrome will permanently employ 20,000–25,000 people.

-In November 2012, press reports indicated that the Russian government is having difficulty in finding a good use for the new spaceport, and that other government ministries have been avoiding the project, calling it a "dolgostroy", which is Russian for an "endless construction boondoggle".
+In November 2012, press reports indicated that the Russian government is having difficulty in finding a good use for the new spaceport, and that other government ministries have been avoiding the project, calling it a "dolgostroya" (Russian: долгостроя)(Russian for a long term construction; usually wastes financial resources).

 Controversies

 Corruption severely set back construction of the Vostochny Cosmodrome.
 According to Russian prosecutors, at least US$165 million was embezzled during the construction process (critics claim that these numbers are severely downplayed), and in 2015, 350 workers painted giant messages on their barracks, asking Vladimir Putin to help after long payment delays.
 By July 2016, the price for the spaceport was US$7.5 billion with costs rising every year (for example, an additional US$105 million was requested in 2016).
 By 2019, about 60 persons had been convicted for corruption.
+In 2020, several officials associated with Vostochny Cosmodrome were fired or arrested.